schranz-templating/templating/README.md

 #### Usage for Laravel Projects

-To use the integration in the Laravel the following packages are currently provided, which will register the bridge service and integration of the selected template engine:
+To use the integration in the Laravel the following packages are currently provided, which will register the adapter service and integration of the selected template engine:

 ```bash
 composer require schranz-templating/laravel-blade-integration